-When it comes to fun, easy appetizers, nothing beats the versatility of a meatball, and these grape jelly meatballs are no exception.
+When it comes to fun, easy appetizers, nothing beats the versatility of a meatball, and this grape jelly meatballs recipe is no exception.

-Whether you’re serving them on toothpicks or part of another dish, these sweet chili cocktail meatballs are guaranteed to be a hit.
-The sauce itself only has three ingredients, but you’d never know it was so simple with the spot-on sweet and spicy flavor doesn’t hint at its simplicity.
+Whether you’re serving them on toothpicks or as part of another dish, these sweet chili cocktail meatballs are guaranteed to be a hit.
+The sauce itself has just three ingredients.
+Yet, its spot-on sweet and spicy flavor doesn’t hint at its simplicity.

 Plus, once you’ve served this, your guests will be able to boast that they’ve had this fabled southern-favorite-turned-Pinterest-popular recipe, giving them some culinary street cred.

-And who doesn’t need more notches on their culinary street cred?
+And who doesn’t want more notches on their culinary belt??

 They’re like merit badges, but for food.

-This recipe has a combination of grape jelly (sweet) and chili sauce (spice), so the best comparison would probably be a meat dish with a sweet chili glaze.
+This recipe has a combination of grape jelly (sweet) and chili sauce (spicy), so the best comparison would probably be a meat dish with a sweet chili glaze.
 They’re a savory snack with a sweet kick.